maamecobbinah/AB-Testing/README.md

 #### Explore the Data
 Perform exploratory data analysis (EDA).
 Check the distribution of your key metrics:
-- Is it normally distributed?
+- Is it normally distributed?  **Shipiro Wilk** test to check for normality
 - Any outliers?

 #### State Your Hypotheses